 Prospective students and second degree students who have not applied to WKU should contact the School of Nursing at email@example.com or call 270-745-4379 for instructions and information about our program.
 Tours of our new facility at the Medical Center Health Sciences complex can be arranged also.

 All nursing applicants must be officially admitted to WKU by the deadline dates or your application will not be considered for admission.
 To obtain more information about WKU admission please visit the web at http://www.wku.edu/

-Pre-Nursing student advisement is conducted by professional advisers in the ACE center for Excellence, located in room 411 Academic Complex.
+As pre-nursing courses are not offered at the health science campus, all pre-nursing student advisement is conducted by professional advisers located in the ACE center for Excellence, Academic Complex, main campus.
+Pre-nursing advisors are only assigned once a student has applied and been accepted to WKU as a pre-nursing student.
 These advisers will help you plan your course of studies to ensure that you are ready to enter the nursing program at the start of your Junior year.
 Even if you are located at an extension campus, please contact the ACE advisement center for assistance to ensure that you don't skip some essential step or miss an important deadline. firstname.lastname@example.org (270) 745-2338.

 |Pre-Nursing Curriculum||Second Degree Pre-Nursing Curriculum||Upper Division Nursing Courses|